nanocurrency/nano-docs/docs/running-a-node/configuration.md

 ---

 #### node.work_peers
 Used when offloading work generation to another node or service.
 Format must be ipv6, preceded by `::ffff:` if ipv4.
-Hostnames are supported.
+Hostnames are supported since v21.
 Calls are made to the address:port designated using the standard RPC format [work_generate](/commands/rpc-protocol#work_generate).
 Example:

 ```toml
 [node]